Trac3yTran/Trac3yTran/README.md

 About Me:

-- 🧮  A career changer from finance to Software Development
+- 🧮 A career changer from Finance to Software Development
 - 👩‍💻 Passionate about building functional web applications
 - 🔭 I’m currently working on JavaScript
 - 🌱 I’m currently learning MERN stack